-Students would need to complete the application form (appendix 4: Application for Writing Up Stage).
+Students would need to complete the application form.

 Can a student's Writing Up status be revoked after it has been agreed?

 Yes.
 If it is found that a student is still undertaking substantive research activities or making insufficient progress in writing up their thesis then they could be reverted to 'full fee' status.
 In such cases, a pro-rata fee would apply.